databricks/spark-training/strata_2013/index.md

    enKeyValuePairs: spark.RDD[(java.lang.String, Int)] = spark.MappedRDD@142eda55
    ~~~

-   Then we shuffle the data and group all values of the same key together.
+   Next, we shuffle the data and group all values of the same key together.
    Finally we sum up the values for each key.
    There is a convenient method called `reduceByKey` in Spark for exactly this pattern.
    Note that the second argument to `reduceByKey` determines the number of reducers to use.
-   Spark by default assumes that the reduce function is algebraic and applies combiners on the mapper side.
+   By default, Spark assumes that the reduce function is algebraic and applies combiners on the mapper side.
    Since we know there is a very limited number of keys in this case (because there are only 3 unique dates in our data set), let's use only one reducer.

    ~~~